Education

 Tip #1: Break up your syllabus into digestible bites

-meme on words, wordy syllabus
+meme on words, wordy syllabus template course from a veteran teacher

 Start by breaking up your syllabus into digestible bites.
 Think about what the students absolutely have to know about your class.

-Tip #4: It should be easy to follow.
+Tip #4: It should be easy to follow

-Tip #5: Utilize QR Codes
+Tip #5: Utilize QR codes

 Tip #6: Keep your words short and to the point

+Try to keep the wording short and to the point.
 The ultimate goal of your syllabus is to provide parents and students with a snapshot of how your classroom runs.

-infographic syllabus example by teacher Heather Anderson, made with Piktochart
+Infographic syllabus example by teacher Heather Anderson, made with Piktochart

 Out with the old, in with the new by teacher Katherine Maloney